 Check out this post: 4 Ways Community Services Workers Change & Save Lives

 This post has more on careers: 4 Popular Career Options After CSW Training

 2. Look at Demand for Community Services Workers Where You Live

-Step #1: Look at the Government of Canada Job Bank.
-They check demand for thousands of jobs, all across Canada, and publish a career outlook report for each occupation online.
+Look at the Government of Canada Job Bank.
+They check demand for thousands of jobs all across Canada and publish a career outlook report for each occupation online.

-We checked the latest report for Community Services Workers in Ottawa, and found a fairly positive forecast.
-CSWs get a rating of 2/3 stars for employment outlook, meaning there is moderate growth expected in this occupation over the next several years.
+We checked the latest report for Community Services Workers in Ottawa and found a fairly positive forecast.
+CSWs get a rating of four stars for employment outlook, meaning there is good growth expected in this occupation over the next several years.